 This document also contains essential information about the mental strategies that children will be taught.
-It is of vital importance that these are given high-priority during maths teaching and practised regularly, so that children have the skills which are required across all areas of maths.
-Children are given the opportunity to practice their multiplication tables everyday though Timestable Rockstars and a lunch time club, three times a week.
+It is of vital importance that these are given high priority during maths teaching and practised regularly, so that children have the skills which are required across all areas of maths.
+Counting in Year I is vital for building a strong foundation in maths.
+It helps children understand number order, value, and patterns.
+Through counting, pupils develop problem-solving skills and confidence in everyday tasks like measuring, sharing, and time-telling.
+It's a key step in lifelong numeracy development and we track the children's progress half termly and identify any children needing targeted intervention.
+Children from Year 2 are given the opportunity to practice their multiplication tables everyday though Timestable Rockstars and a lunch time club, three times a week.